Car Rental in Havana (2026) - Driving Guide & Best Rates

 Helpful Tips

-Book with international agencies at José Martí International Airport for better vehicle condition and insurance coverage, though local agencies in the city may offer lower rates - inspect any vehicle thoroughly before accepting it.
+Book with international agencies at José Martí International Airport for better vehicle conditions and insurance coverage, though local agencies in the city may offer lower rates - inspect any vehicle thoroughly before accepting it.

 Before driving off, document all existing damage with photos, verify the spare tire and jack are present, and confirm the fuel policy in writing as fuel can be scarce outside Havana.